The push to vote 'uncommitted' to Biden in Michigan exceeds goal

 The Michigan primary comes to a close just a day after Biden announced that a temporary cease-fire between Israel and Hamas could happen by Monday.

-"Our hope is that a long-overdue ceasefire agreement is reached as soon as humanly possible," said Listen to Michigan spokesperson and Democratic strategist Abbas Alawieh in a statement to NPR Monday night.
-But he stressed that the campaign's objective remains for the president to call for a permanent ceasefire publicly.
+"Our hope is that a long-overdue ceasefire agreement is reached as soon as humanly possible," Listen to Michigan spokesperson Alawieh said in a statement to NPR Monday night.
+But he stressed that the campaign's objective remains for the president to call for a permanent cease-fire publicly.

 For other organizers behind the campaign, Tuesday was not about electoral results.

-"That's the really important headline here," said spokesperson Lexis Zeidan.
+"That's the really important headline here," said spokesperson Lexis Zeidan ahead of primary day.
 "There are people under this umbrella that are waiting for [Biden] to change course.
 And there are people in November that have written him off, but they still have faith in the Democratic Party.
 And I think that's what's really important."

+Back at the watch party in Dearborn, supporters excitedly gathered to celebrate as the results trickled in.

+State Rep. Abraham Aiyash, a vocal advocate of the movement, looks past primary day and onto the Democratic convention, noting that it is possible that the "uncommitted" option could earn at least one delegate.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.